CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set system global reserved vlan l3-vni-vlan begin

-Beginning of reserved vlan range for L3 VNI
+Configures the start of the reserved vlan range for layer 3 VNIs.
+You can specify a value between 1 and 4093.

 ### Usage

 `nv set system global reserved vlan l3-vni-vlan begin [options] 1-4093`

+### Default Setting

+N/A

 ### Version History

 Introduced in Cumulus Linux 5.0.0